 Apply to the Pardee RAND Graduate School

-Thank you for your interest in the Pardee RAND Graduate School.
-The application period for the entering class of fall 2014 will begin August 30, 2013.
-All applications and components must be received on or before January 9, 2014.
-Applications are carefully reviewed by the Admissions Committee.
-Notification of acceptance or rejection is usually sent to applicants within 8-10 weeks after the admission deadline.
+Thank you for your interest in applying to the Ph.D. program at the Pardee RAND Graduate School.
+The application period for the entering cohort of fall 2014 began August 30, 2013.
+The application deadline for all candidates is January 9, 2014.
+All applications and supporting components must be received on or before this date.

 The Application Process

 The tabs below detail the materials you are required to submit for each part.
-Contact Stefanie Stern at Stefanie_Stern@rand.org if you have questions.
+Contact our admissions office at email@example.com if you have questions.

 All applications are carefully reviewed by the Admissions Committee.
-Notification of acceptance or rejection is usually sent to applicants within 8-10 weeks of the admission deadline.
+Admission decisions are sent to applicants by email no later than the end of February.

 The Online Application